rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 The file name is truncated by `bunzip2` and the extension `.bz2` is removed.

-`bunzip2` also decompresses the file with the following extensions :
+`bunzip2` also decompresses the file with the following extensions:

 * `-bz` ;
 * `.tbz2` ;